flipcoder/qor/README.md

     - Thread-safe
 - [Cairo](http://cairographics.org) 2D primitives w/ Render-To-Texture
 - [Pango](http://pango.org) Font and Text Rendering
+- Headless mode for dedicated servers and unit testing

 More features will be listed as I add them...